akanso/lab-ansible/README.md

 vagrant up
 ```

-This should take a few minutes, after which one master and 2 worker k8s nodes will be deployed
+This should take a few minutes, after which one master and 2 worker nodes will be provisoned

 ```shell
 vagrant status